YesLets/YesLets/README.md

 - 👋 Hi, I’m @YesLets
 - 👀 I’m interested in learning about the collaborative and training aspects of technical writing
-- 🌱 I’m currently learning Robot Operating System (ROS)
+- 🌱 I’m currently learning Github
-- 💞️ I’m looking to collaborate on improving documentation for ROS Galactic Geochelone
+- 💞️ I’m looking to collaborate on how to teach technical writing to novices
 - 📫 How to reach me https://www.linkedin.com/in/livhua/

 <!---